-Article: Challenges and Approaches to Scaling the Global Commons
+Article in Frontiers in Blockchain: Challenges and Approaches to Scaling the Global Commons

-Article: On the Subject of Lacan
+Article in Presencing EPIS: On the Subject of Lacan

-Handbook Chapter: Psychoanalysis + Critical Psychology?
+Chapter in the Routledge Handbook of Critical Psychology: Psychoanalysis + Critical Psychology?

 Here you can download my dissertation and see my thesis below as a diagram.

 Lacan's "discourse of the capitalist" is a twist on the four discourses he posited over the course of his seminars.
 These four discourses model logical positions that belie the symbolization between two or more subjects.
 The discourse of the capitalist marked a substantial shift; Lacan asserted that the disjunctions marking earlier discourses had been removed, creating discoures that "eat their own tails" and that "move too fast".
 The discourse of the capitalist and the rotations to which it gives rise are all marked by a cultural conviction that speech and its subjects are not lacking, but instead ail because they have not yet found the right technology or solution to quell their symptoms or to symbolize on their behalf.